annemanguyen/annemanguyen.github.io/_posts/2015-04-10-turnstylin-1.md

 ##### Questioning assumptions

 Obviously, these are subject to interrogation.
 The point of this project, however, is to demonstrate how such assumptions drive data selection.
 Any other theories about best target populations (ideally client-defined) can be applied.
-For instance, some research suggests a U-shaped relationship between income and donation (as a percentage of income).[^1] [^1]:http://nccs.urban.org/nccs/statistics/charitable-giving-in-america-some-facts-and-figures.cfm
+For instance, some research suggests a U-shaped relationship between income and donation (as a percentage of income).
+For example: [Charitable Giving in America](http://nccs.urban.org/nccs/statistics/charitable-giving-in-america-some-facts-and-figures.cfm)

 Accordingly, we might instead choose the set of stations falling in areas where the residential median income is under $100k, or even betwen $45-50k for a whopping 4% of income donated.
 We would also want the top end of that distribution, selecting households that report income of $2m or higher, but that is not captured in census figures.
 We might instead use other sources of data to identify that group: known high-level donors, Forbes, etc. Of course, at that point, a subway street team approach is no longer relevant.